 Control results (transects not altered during restorations) indicated some stability in the predominantly native areas.
-Results from three control areas are presented in Figures 15a and 15b.
-Since the removal of Control Site 2, a new control area with intermixed non-native and native cover will need to be added to track fluctuations of non-native species over time as compared to the restoration areas.
-This will be added to monitoring efforts in Year 6.
-Control Sites 1, 3, and 4 were all predominantly native, with ranges of 73.8-100%, 60.5-93.9%, and 60.4-83.5% native cover, respectively, across all survey dates and years (Figures 15a and 15b).
-Additionally, the control results identified varying resistance to invasion, with a range of 0-21.4% non-native cover.
-These control transect results are indicative of the variability of native cover outside of the restoration project footprint area, but within the Reserve during the time period surveyed.
-Non-native cover variability will need to be newly tracked in Year 6 with the addition of new transects, since the Control 2 site was restored.
-Many of the areas adjacent to restoration activities to date have high non-native cover (e.g., Figure 18 taken in non-restored area).
+Results from four control areas are presented in Figures 16 and 17.
+In Year 6, two new control areas, one with intermixed non-native and native cover (Control 5) and another with predominantly non-native cover (Control 6), were added to track fluctuations of non-native species over time as compared to the restoration areas.
+Control Sites 1 and 3 were all predominantly native, with a native cover range of 73.8-100% in Control 1 and 60.5-93.9% in Control 3, across all survey dates and years (Figure 16).
+Additionally, the control results identified varying resistance to invasion, with a range of 0-21.4% non-native cover across Control 1 and 3 transects.
+These control transect results are indicative of the variability in percent cover within predominately native areas located outside of the restoration project footprint area, but within the Reserve during the time period surveyed.
+The newly established Control Site 5 represents an intermixed area of non-native and native cover, with native cover ranging from 46.2-54.8% and non-native cover ranging from 42.5-51.3% (Figure 17).
+The native species in the area are mainly patches of saltgrass and salt heliotrope (Heliotropium curassavicum).
+The recently established Control 6 Site is an area of low native and high non-native vegetation cover, primary consisting of iceplant.
+Native cover started at 11.1% in the baseline survey and decreased to 2.5% in the most recent June 2022 survey.
+Non-native vegetation cover fluctuated from 88.9% in the baseline survey to 92.6% in the June 2022 survey (Figure 17).

-Figure 13.
+Figure 12.
 Vegetation data cover results from Site 1-A (top) and Site 2-A (bottom) absolute vegetation cover (live only).

-Figure 14.
-Vegetation data cover results from Site 1-B (top; restored in Year 3, June 2018) and newly restored Site 1-D (bottom; restored prior to November 2020 monitoring).
+Figure 13.
+Vegetation data cover results from Site 1-B (top; restored in Year 3, June 2018) and newly restored Site 1-D (bottom).
 Site 1-D was reported as Control 2 in previous reports prior to restoration actions.

-Figure 15a.
-Vegetation data cover results from Control Site 1 (top) and Control Site 3 (bottom, new Year 5 transect) absolute vegetation cover (live only).
+Figure 14.
+Vegetation data cover results from Site 1-E-1 (top) and newly restored Site 1-E-2 (bottom; restored following November 2021 monitoring).